Lower Your Cholesterol

 Your total cholesterol

-Your HDL ("good") cholesterol; this helps keep cholesterol from building up in your arteries
+Your HDL ("good") cholesterol.
+This helps keep cholesterol from building up in your

 HDL (high-density lipoprotein) cholesterol